-The procedure for the calculation of the displacements due to solid earth tides recommended by IERS Conventions 2010 [Petit and Luzum, 2010, section 7.1.1], was suggested by Mathews et al. [1997] and consists of two steps.
+The procedure for the calculation of the displacements due to solid earth tides recommended by recent IERS Conventions 2010 [Petit and Luzum, 2010, section 7.1.1], was suggested by Mathews et al. [1997] and consists of two steps.
 In the first step, the displacement with frequency-independent nominal values of the Love and Shida numbers for the second and third degree of the tidal potential is computed.
 The vector displacement is expressed in the time domain in terms of the location and the instantaneous position of the Moon and the Sun obtainable from ephemeris (e.g., JPL Development Ephemeris DE421).
 In the second step, corrections to the results of the first step are computed in the frequency domain.
 They take account of the frequency-dependent deviations of the Love and Shida numbers and also of the variations arising from mantle anelasticity.
 The number of spectral components for which such computations have to be done may be minimized by appropriate choice of nominal values used in the first step (see Mathews et al., 1997).
 This procedure is utilized in the DEHANTTIDEINEL.F program as well as in Dennis Milbert's SOLID.F program system.
 More recent developments include the consideration of lateral inhomogeneities in the elastic Earth model [Latychev et al., 2009], but inclusion of such effects cause deformations on the ± 1 mm level [Fok, 2012], and are negligible for ICESat-2 altimetry.
 Consistency between the ICESat-2 orbit determination is desirable.

-The solid earth tides, applied to the photon event heights on ATL03, are computed in a tide-free system that realizes a conventional tide free crust (i.e. ITRF), omitting the deformation of the permanent tide.
-Users must take special note when handling transformations of photon event heights.
-Users are encouraged to consult Chapter 2 of the Data Comparison User's Guide for details about such transformations.
+The solid earth tides, applied to the photon event heights on ATL03, were computed in a tide free system that realizes a conventional tide free crust (i.e. ITRF), omitting the deformation of the permanent tide.
+Special care must be taken when re-referencing photon event heights from the ellipsoid to the EGM2008 geoid (given in the mean tide system, as found on the ATL03 product), as the resulting orthometric height will be in error, due to the permanent tide's presence in the mean tide system geoid but not the solid earth tide correction.
+See Section 6.3.8 for the proper process for re-referencing heights to the geoid.